Diamonds – a buyer’s guide

 The quality of the polish on facets is also important for the brightness of a diamond.
 Poorly polished facets will not allow enough light to go into the diamond or to reflect off facets.
 When polished and flat, they act like small mirrors, reflecting light back out to the eye.

-What this means is choosing a lower grade diamond may enable you to buy a bigger stone for the same money (the exception is for high value pink, red and blue diamonds.
+What this means is choosing a lower clarity diamond may enable you to buy a bigger stone for the same money (the exception is for high value pink, red and blue diamonds.
 Their rarity forgives their clarity).

-Depending on the location of the flaws there may be no difference in the appearance of two stones even though one has a lower clarity rating.
+Depending on the location of the flaws there may be no difference in the appearance of two diamonds even though one has a lower clarity rating.

-Most of the diamonds we offer at EJA have GIA certification.
-Diamonds are graded under 10x magnification using a small magnifier called a loupe, usually table down (point facing up).
+Most of the mined diamonds we offer at EJA have GIA certification.
+(Lab-created diamonds are not yet certified by the GIA) Diamonds are graded under 10x magnification using a small magnifier called a loupe, usually table down (point facing up).